-1. Member States shall ensure that the national/central disease control centres have all the necessary means including staff, facilities and equipment, to manage an efficient eradication campaign.
+70. (1) The competent authority shall ensure that the national/central disease control centres have all the necessary means including staff, facilities and equipment, to manage an efficient eradication campaign.

-2. The means referred to in paragraph 1 shall include at least the following:
+(2) The means referred to in sub-rule (1) shall include at least the following:

-- (a) a herd identifier and animal location system, preferably computerised; - (b) all suitable means of communication including telephones, fax and if possible facilities for communication with the media; - (c) a communication system allowing exchange of information with the local disease control centres, the laboratories and other relevant organisations, preferably computerised; - (d) maps and other sources of information that can be used in directing control measures; - (e) a shared daily journal which shall be maintained to record in chronological order all the events associated with an outbreak of foot-and-mouth disease and allowing different activities to be linked and coordinated; - (f) lists of national and international organisations and laboratories that are interested in an outbreak of footand-mouth and shall be contacted in such an event; - (g) lists of staff and other persons who may be called upon immediately to serve at local disease control centres or in expert groups provided for in Article 78 in the event of an outbreak of foot-and-mouth disease; - (h) lists of competent environmental protection authorities and bodies to contact in the event of an outbreak of footand-mouth disease; - (i) maps identifying appropriate processing site areas; - (j) lists of treatment and processing undertakings authorised to treat or process animal carcasses and animal waste that could be commissioned in the event of an outbreak of foot-and-mouth disease, in particular, indicating their capacity, address and other contact details; - (k) lists of measures to monitor and control disinfectant runoff as well as body tissue and fluid displacement into the surrounding environment as a result of carcass decomposition, particularly into surface waters and groundwaters.
+(a) a herd identifier and animal location system, preferably computerised;

+(b) all suitable means of communication including telephones, fax and if possible facilities for communication with the media;

+(c) a communication system allowing exchange of information with the local disease control centres, the laboratories and other relevant organisations, preferably computerised;

+(d) maps and other sources of information that can be used in directing control measures;

+(e) a shared daily journal which shall be maintained to record in chronological order all the events associated with an outbreak of foot-and-mouth disease and allowing different activities to be linked and coordinated; (f) lists of national and international organisations and laboratories that are interested in an outbreak of foot-and-mouth and shall be contacted in such an event;

-22.11.2003 EN
+(g) lists of staff and other persons who may be called upon immediately to serve at local disease control centres or in expert groups provided for in rule 73 in the event of an outbreak of foot-and-mouth disease;

+(h) lists of competent environmental protection authorities and bodies to contact in the event of an outbreak of foot-and-mouth disease;

+(i) maps identifying appropriate processing site areas;

+(j) lists of treatment and processing undertakings authorised to treat or process animal carcasses and animal waste that could be commissioned in the event of an outbreak of foot-and-mouth disease, in particular, indicating their capacity, address and other contact details;

+(k) lists of measures to monitor and control disinfectant runoff as well as body tissue and fluid displacement into the surrounding environment as a result of carcass decomposition, particularly into surface waters and groundwaters.

-Local disease control centres - set-up, functions and duties
+Set-up, functions and duties of local disease control centres

-1. Member States shall ensure that fully functional local disease control centres may be established immediately in the event of outbreaks of foot-and-mouth disease.
+71. (1) The competent authority shall ensure that fully functional local disease control centres may be established immediately in the event of outbreaks of foot-and-mouth disease.

-2. Member States shall ensure that within the framework of their contingency plans provisions are made for likely locations of local disease control centres, their organisation, staff, accommodation, facilities and equipment, management systems, communication lines as well as information channels.
+(2) The competent authority shall ensure that within the framework of their contingency plans, provisions are made for likely locations of local disease control centres, their organisation, staff, accommodation, facilities and equipment, management systems, communication lines as well as information channels.

-3. Member States shall ensure the local disease control centres act in close coordination and cooperation with the national/central disease control centre, in particular in relation to the measures provided for in Article 74(3)(b).
+(3) The competent authority shall ensure the local disease control centres act in close coordination and cooperation with the national/central disease control centre, in particular in relation to the measures provided for in rule 68(3)(b).

-4. Member States shall ensure that local disease control centres have the necessary organisation to ensure the prompt implementation of the measures provided for in this Directive to be applied in the event of an outbreak of foot-and-mouth disease.
+(4) The competent authority shall ensure that local disease control centres have the necessary organisation to ensure the prompt implementation of the measures provided for in these rules to be applied in the event of an outbreak of foot-and-mouth disease.